John C. Brooks, Principal Lecturer; Ed.D., Texas A&M University at Commerce. Superintendency; finance; grant development and implementation.

 Johnetta Hudson, Associate Professor; Ph.D., Indiana State University.
 Race, class and gender issues in education; leadership development utilizing technology.

-Mike Moses, Endowed Professor, Ed.D., Texas A&M University at Commerce.
+Mike Moses, Endowed Professor; Ed.D., Texas A&M University at Commerce.
 Educational policy and politics; legislative processes; superintendency; university-school collaborations.

-Douglas Otto, Visiting Professor, Ph.D., Illinois State University.
+Douglas Otto, Visiting Professor; Ph.D., Illinois State University.
 Role of the superintendent with regard to the accountability movement; policy issues that provide for more broad-based measures of accountability; adequate funding for public schools.

 Linda Stromberg, Principal Lecturer; Ph.D., University of North Texas.
 Preparation of school principals; educational leadership; development and implementation of online and hybrid/blended courses.

-Faculty advisors work closely with you to ensure completing the program, publishing and presenting research, and participating in scholarly work and school district leadership.
+Faculty advisors work closely with you to ensure you’re completing the program, publishing and presenting research, and participating in scholarly work and school district leadership.